metal-sn/pyMCZ/README.md

 nsample: the number of MC samples desired

---path: the directory in which subdirectory "input" is located.
-If not provided, will default to environmental variable MCMetdata that should be set to point to that directory. _err.txt _meas.txt must live in <path>/input

---unpickle: if it exists, a pickle output files for this SN and this number of samples is read, instead of recalculating the metalicity
+  --clobber             replace existing output --unpickle            if it exists, a pickle output files for this SN and this
+                        number of samples is read, instead of recalculating the metalicity

---binmode: how to choose the number of bins for plotting the histogram:'d' is based on Doane's formula (wilipedia's version), 's' is the sqrt of number of data, 't' is on 2*n**1/3 (default), 'kb' uses Knuth's block rule, 'bb' uses bayesian blocks (must have astroML installed or it defaults to 't')
+  --binmode             how to choose the number of bins for plotting the histogram:
+                            'd' is based on Doane's formula (wilipedia's version),
+                            's' is the sqrt of number of data,
+                            't' is on 2*n**1/3 ,
+                            'kb' uses Knuth's block rule (default),
+                            'bb' uses bayesian blocks (must have astroML installed or it defaults to 'kb') 'kd' is the kernel density, which requires sklearn installed and additioinally plots the                             histogram with 't' mode

---clobber: If set to true, will overwrite existing output files.
+  --clobber             If set to true, will overwrite existing output files.
 Default False.

---delog: If set to true, result will be in natural space instead of log space.
+  --verbose          verbose mode.
 Default False.

---verbose: verbose mode.
-Default False.
+  --path PATH           the directory in which subdirectory "input" is located.
+If not provided, will default
+                        environmental variable MCMetdata that should be set to point to that directory.
+                        _err.txt _meas.txt must live in <path>/input

+  --unpickle            read the pickled realization instead of making a new
+                        one
+  --nodust              don't do dust corrections (default is to do it) --noplot              don't plot individual distributions (default is to
+                        plot all distributions)
+  --asciiout            write distribution in an ascii output (default is not
+                        to)
+  --md MD               metallivity diagnostic to calculate. default is 'all',
+                        options are: D02, Z94, M91, M08,C01, P05,P10, PP04, M13, D13, KD02,
+                        KD02comb, DP00 (deprecated), P01
+  --multiproc           multiprocess, with number of threads nps=max(available
+                        cores-1, MAXPROCESSES)

 ====================